 Risk-Based Software Validation Offerings Help Reduce Compliance Burden.
 MasterControl offers a line of products and services designed to dramatically reduce the time, pain, and cost involved in software validation.
 Companies may choose the appropriate products and services based on their own risk assessment.

 Flexible Approach Makes System Ownership More Cost-Effective.
-While mature companies typically prefer to purchase a full MasterControl's pharmaceutical document management suite outright, many smaller companies choose the application server provider (ASP) service for a minimal upfront cost.
-This approach allows fast deployment, offers software validation services, and requires no technical maintenance or special equipment.
-Companies may select an ASP system that is purely document management and 100 percent preconfigured.
-Or, as their needs grow, they may want more customization and additional applications (CAPA, change control, training control, etc.) to fit their requirements.
+While mature companies typically prefer to purchase a full MasterControl pharmaceutical document management platform outright, many smaller companies choose the small-business focused MasterControl Spark offering for a minimal upfront cost.
+This approach allows fast deployment, offers software validation services, and requires no technical maintenance or special equipment but has the scalability to grow with the company.
+As needs grow, a company may want more configurability and additional software modules (i.e., CAPA, change control, training management, etc.) to fit new requirements.

-To learn more about the pharmaceutical document management system from MasterControl, as well as the solutions they connect with to streamline all of a company's operations, please feel free to contact a MasterControl representative.
+To learn more about the pharmaceutical document management system from MasterControl, as well as the related quality processes the connected MasterControl platform is able to streamline, please feel free to contact a MasterControl representative.